wonambi-python/wonambi/docs/source/gui/channels.rst

 .. image:: images/channels_14_loaded.png

 ..
 NOTE::
-   You can reuse a same channel montage file as long as the labels are the same.
+   You can reuse the same channel montage file as long as the channel labels are the same.